-Christopher Wheeldon trained at The Royal Ballet School and danced with The Royal Ballet and New York City Ballet.
-He served as NYCB’s first-ever Artist in Residence and was named NYCB’s first Resident Choreographer in July 2001.
+Christopher Wheeldon trained at The Royal Ballet School and joined The Royal Ballet in 1991.
+In 1993, he joined New York City Ballet and was promoted to Soloist in 1998.
+He was named NYCB’s first Resident Choreographer in July 2001.
+Since then, Mr. Wheeldon has created and staged productions for the world’s major ballet companies.

-Mr. Wheeldon has created productions for all the world’s major ballet companies including: New York City Ballet, The Royal Ballet, American Ballet Theatre, San Francisco Ballet, Pennsylvania Ballet, Het Nationale Ballet, Royal Swedish Ballet, Bolshoi Ballet, Joffrey Ballet and The National Ballet of Canada.
-He has also choreographed for the Metropolitan Opera, created ballet sequences for the feature film Center Stage (2000) and Sweet Smell of Success on Broadway (2002) and was the Artistic Director for Les Arts Decoratif’s Fashion Forward exhibit in Paris (2016).
+Mr. Wheeldon is Artistic Associate of The Royal Ballet where he has created many works including Alice’s Adventures in Wonderland and The Winter’s Tale, both of which were co-productions with The National Ballet of Canada.
+He has also choreographed for the Metropolitan Opera, created ballet sequences for the feature film Center Stage (2000) and Sweet Smell of Success on Broadway (2002), created a special excerpt for the Closing Ceremony of the London 2012 Olympics and was the Artistic Director for Les Arts Decoratif’s Fashion Forward exhibit in Paris (2016).

 In 2014, Mr. Wheeldon directed and choreographed the musical version of An American in Paris, which had productions in Paris, on Broadway and in London.
 For this production, Mr. Wheeldon received a Tony Award for Best Choreography and an Outer Critics Award for Best Choreography and Direction.
 His many other awards include the Martin E. Segal Award from Lincoln Center, American Choreography Award, Dance Magazine Award, multiple London Critics’ Circle Awards, Leonard Massine Prize, Prix Benois de la Danse and an Olivier Award.
 In 2016, Mr. Wheeldon was named an OBE and was made an Honorary Fellow of American Academy of Arts and Sciences.